 - Click Statistics > Purge Unused.

 - Stick to simple styles.
 This point is so important that we wanted to mention it again.
-Use SketchUp's default styles to help SketchUp render as quickly as possible.
+Use SketchUp's fast styles to help SketchUp render as quickly as possible.

 Tip: Check out the SketchUp Sage site for suggestions on improving SketchUp performance from the talented user community.